uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 % create a local cluster object pc = parcluster('local');

-% explicitly set the JobStorageLocation to the temp directory that was created in your sbatch script pc.JobStorageLocation = strcat('/scratch/teh1m/slurmJobs/', getenv('slurmArrayID'));
+% explicitly set the JobStorageLocation to the temp directory that was created
+% in your sbatch script
+pc.JobStorageLocation=strcat('/scratch/teh1m/slurmJobs/',getenv('slurmArrayID'));

 % start the matlabpool with maximum available workers
 % control how many workers by setting ntasks in your sbatch script parpool(pc, str2num(getenv('numWorkers')))
 ```
 # Parallel Matlab on Multiple Compute Nodes
-To run Matlab parallel jobs that require more cores than are available on one compute node, you can launch the Matlab desktop on one of the Rivanna login nodes.
-The following MATLAB setup script will create the cluster profile for your account on Rivanna:
+To run Matlab parallel jobs that require more cores than are available on
+one compute node, you can launch the Matlab desktop on one of the Rivanna
+login nodes.
+The following MATLAB setup script will create the cluster profile
+for your account on Rivanna:

 ```
-% The following set of commands are for running parallel Matlab programs across compute nodes
+% The following set of commands are for running parallel Matlab programs
-% of the Rivanna cluster using Matlab R2017a or R2017b.
+% across compute nodes of the Rivanna cluster using Matlab R2018b or R2019a.

 % For running parallel Matlab programs using on one compute node using multiple
 % cores, use the slurm script runParallelNode.slurm